 What Is the Perspective of Schools Regarding Emotional Support Animals?

-Can you bring an emotional support animal to school?
 No one answer fits all, as rules vary from school to school.
 Unlike service animals, which are allowed to go almost anywhere, emotional support animals do not have the same rights, except for housing.

 Schools are only mandated by law to allow you to keep an emotional support animal in your dorms(for university students), failure of which you can file a formal complaint if then they deny you that right.
 However, it's up to the school management to have your emotional support animal on the campus premises.
 You can plead your case by presenting them with an ESA letter.